Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Basically, a function is a set of statements that performs a task or calculates and return a value.
 Functions are defined using the function keyword, followed by a name and a block of statements enclosed in curly braces Once defined, a function can be called or invoked by its name.

 **10.What is hoisting in JavaScript?**
-- Hoisting is a JavaScript mechanism where variables and function declarations on the top scopes before the code is executed.
+- Hoisting is a JavaScript mechanism where variables and function declarations on the top scopes before the code is executed .